franzheidl/py-asalert-asdialog/README.md

 There are two convenience methods to further process the user input in Python:

-	myAlert.buttonReturned
+	myAlert.buttonReturned()
-returns the button as string, unless the user canceled, which can be tested for with
+returns the text of the button the user clicked as string, unless the user canceled, which can be tested for with

-	myAlert.canceled
+	myAlert.canceled()

 which returns True if the alert was canceled, otherwise False.